All Oral Histories

 Harman witnessed both President Kennedy’s 1961 inauguration and 1963 funeral procession.
 He later served as Forth Worth City Manager (1985-90) and director of the Fort Worth Convention and Visitors Bureau (1990-2006), researching and advocating a local memorial to President Kennedy that was finally realized in 2012.
 Harman has been a Kennedy and Hotel Texas memorabilia collector for many years.
 Recorded April 27, 2016.

 A Grammy Award-winning blues musician from Mississippi, Harmon was Executive Director of the Old Red Museum of Dallas County History and Culture from 2010 to 2019.
 His memories were recorded during a civil rights workshop for educators.
 Recorded June 13, 2017.

 A native of Independence, Missouri–where she frequently saw former President Harry Truman–Harrell felt that the Kennedy assassination triggered a period of national skepticism that impacted the remainder of the 1960s.
 Recorded April 20, 2010.

-A vocal African-American activist in Dallas, Harris fought for civil rights during the 1960s with local organizations such as the Student Nonviolent Coordinating Committee.
+A vocal African American activist in Dallas, Harris fought for civil rights during the 1960s with the local chapter of the Student Non-violent Coordinating Committee (SNCC).
 In 1968, he attended the National Black Power Conference in Philadelphia.
 Recorded February 6 and September 6, 2006.

 Mr. Harris passed away on January 22, 2015.